AlexMontesCS/Velocity-Bridge/README.md

 Then edit each shortcut and replace `YOUR_IP` and `yourtoken` with the values from setup.

 Lost your token?
-Run `./service/info.sh`.
+Check `~/.config/velocity-bridge/settings.json` or open the GUI.

 ## How it works